How to Make a Day of the Dead Altar + Video

-You do not have to display an elaborate altar to honor your loved ones.
+You do not have to display an elaborate Day of the Dead altar to honor your loved ones.
 Whether simple or sophisticated, altars all contain certain basic elements in common.
+Read about each below.

 Favorite toys and tools of the trade create a familiar setting for the return.
 Religious symbols, their favorite CD, or a piece of clothing can all be placed on your Day of the Dead altar to help draw the spirits of your loved one back.

 Marigolds, also called cempasúchil, are the traditional flower used to honor the dead.
 Their strong aroma is said to help lure a spirit back.
 If you can not find marigolds, make vibrant paper flowers and burn incense instead.

 The most popular dish to celebrate this holiday is Pan de Muerto, which is a traditional sweet bread decorated with pieces of dough that represent bones.

-Place whatever is in season.
-On our altar I placed foods my maternal grandma grew and remind me of her – apples, pomegranates, quince, cactus paddles, and prickly pears.
-And this wooden bowl was my paternal grandmas.
+This wooden bowl was my paternal grandma’s.
 I used to sit in this bowl and scoot in it like a sled on the carpet when I was a baby.

-Water is the source of life and said to quench the thirst of the dead when they return from a long journey.
-Other common drinks are hot chocolate, cerveza (beer), tequila, or place favorite drinks of the deceased.
-We offer them as a way to refresh the spirits of a spirit after their journey.
+Water is the source of life and said to quench the thirst of the dead when they return from their trek across the spiritual plane.
+Other common drinks are hot chocolate, cerveza (beer), tequila, or whatever were the favorite drinks of the deceased.
+We offer them as a way to refresh the spirits after their journey.

 Many Mexicans are practicing Catholics.
 As a result, these religious symbols often find their way onto ofrendas.
-A Christian cross, a rosary, and statues or pictures of the Blessed Virgin Mary are often placed on an altar.
+A Christian cross, rosary, and statues or pictures of the Blessed Virgin Mary are often placed on an altar.

 Candles represent fire and are a light guiding spirits back to visit the land of the living.